awsdocs/amazon-ecs-developer-guide/doc_source/docker-volumes.md

 # Docker Volumes<a name="docker-volumes"></a>

 When using Docker volumes, the built\-in `local` driver or a third\-party volume driver can be used\.
 If a third\-party driver is used, it should be installed on the container instance before the task is launched\.
 Docker volumes are managed by Docker and a directory is created in `/var/lib/docker/volumes` on the container instance that contains the volume data\.

 Docker volumes are only supported when using the EC2 launch type\.
 Windows containers only support the use of the `local` driver\.
 To use Docker volumes, specify a `dockerVolumeConfiguration` in your task definition\.
-For more information, see [Using volumes](https://docs.docker.com/storage/volumes/)\.
+For more information, see [Using Volumes](https://docs.docker.com/storage/volumes/)\.

 Some common use cases for Docker volumes are:
 + To provide persistent data volumes for use with containers
 + To share a defined data volume at different locations on different containers on the same container instance
 + To define an empty, nonpersistent data volume and mount it on multiple containers within the same task
-+ To provide a data volume to your task that is managed by a third party driver
++ To provide a data volume to your task that is managed by a third\-party driver

-## Specifying a Docker volume in your Task Definition<a name="specify-volume-config"></a>
+## Specifying a Docker Volume in your Task Definition<a name="specify-volume-config"></a>

 Before your containers can use data volumes, you must specify the volume and mount point configurations in your task definition\.
 This section describes the volume configuration for a container\.
 For tasks that use a Docker volume, specify a `dockerVolumeConfiguration`\.
 For tasks that use a bind mount host volume, specify a `host` and optional `sourcePath`\.